Latest Online Learning Statistics 2023: Must Know Facts & Figures

 COVID-19 Impact Statistics and eLearning

-• During the epidemic of 2020, China’s school system depended significantly on distance learning.
+• During the pandemic of 2020, China’s school system depended significantly on distance learning.

 • As a consequence of COVID-19, 97 percent of university students have transitioned to online learning.